robin-a-meade/example-gradle-oracle/README.md

 Edit `build.gradle`.

-Uncomment the plugin at the top.
+Uncomment the 'net.lingquica.maven-settings' plugin at the top.

 Scroll down to the **METHOD 2** section.